 DeFi in 2026: Key Trends, Risks, and What Practitioners Need to Watch

-The sector is undergoing rapid transformation driven by AI, tokenized real-world assets, and next-generation scaling tech.
-If you’re building or investing in DeFi, understanding these shifts is non-negotiable—protocol design, risk, and product-market fit are all changing fast.
+The decentralized finance (DeFi) sector is evolving quickly, driven by AI, tokenized real-world assets, and advanced blockchain scaling.
+If you’re building or investing in DeFi, you need a technical understanding of these shifts—protocol design, risk, and product-market fit are changing fast, and missing these changes means falling behind.
+Everything below comes directly from the referenced source unless noted otherwise.

 Key Takeaways:

-- zk-Rollups and Layer-2 scaling are making DeFi transactions faster and cheaper
+- zk-Rollups and Layer-2 scaling make DeFi transactions faster and cheaper

-- Tokenization of real-world assets and stablecoins is drawing institutional capital into DeFi
+- Tokenization of real-world assets (RWA) and stablecoins is drawing institutional capital into DeFi

 - AI-driven automation is reshaping trading, risk management, and protocol governance